Stephen

 "The environmental effects of current practices can be

-50 million tons of electronic waste per year and 80 per cent of
+than 50 million tons of electronic waste per year and 80 per

-solution -- acetic acid combined with very small amounts of an
+a solution -- acetic acid combined with very small amounts

-oxidant and another acid -- that extracts gold efficiently
+of an oxidant and another acid -- that extracts gold

-industry practices.
-In this technique, the gold extraction is done
+of current industry practices.
+In this technique, the gold

 "Gold is stripped out from circuits in about 10 seconds, leaving